 Contraindication: Do not practice Kapalabhati if you are pregnant, if you have excess pitta dosha, have high blood pressure, acid digestive issues, heart disease, or abdominal pain.
 You should also stop or slow down if you feel dizzy, light-headed, or anxious.

-Abhyanga or dry brushing will support lymphatic movement, circulation and will invigorate the body.
+Abhyanga or dry brushing will support lymphatic movement, and circulation and will invigorate the body.
 Light oils should be used such as almond or sunflower and only practiced a few times a week.
-Aromas that are stimulating and energizing such as lemon, bergamot, cinnamon, patchouli, eucalyptus, and ginger are useful in your abhyanga oil or to simply diffuse throughout your home or office space if sluggishness arises.
+Aromas that are stimulating and energizing such as lemon, bergamot, cinnamon, patchouli, eucalyptus, and ginger are useful in your abhyanga oil or simply diffuse throughout your home or office space if sluggishness arises.

 Lastly, lighten your space.
-One of the ways to keep kapha from accumulating is reducing the amount of clutter in your closets, drawers, pantries, and the spaces you work and live in.
+One of the ways to keep Kapha from accumulating is by reducing the amount of clutter in your closets, drawers, pantries, and the spaces you work and live in.
 In fact, this can support a healthy weight!
 The more you have, the heavier you’ll feel mentally and physically.
 So, lighten your spaces, less is more!

 I hope these will bring keep you light and lifted this spring season!
 Schedule a spring follow-up visit to keep you balanced and motivated!